hudsonventura/LogCenter/src/libs/Pypi/RequestLogger/README.md

 ```

-Here the request and response will save to LogCenter.
+Here the request and response will save to LogCenter automatically.
+Nothing must be changed on your endpoint.
+Easy peasy lemon squeezy
 ``` python
 @app.post("/echo")
 async def echo(data: dict):